hlhielkema/elara/README.md

 ## Run ESLint
-Use this command to run ESLint.
+Use this command to run ESLint:

 ```
 npm run lint